alexretana/JobPilot-JobSearchAssistant/frontend_update_strategy.md

-✅ Playwright testing infrastructure has been successfully set up ✅ Baseline tests have been created for key components ✅ Component identification has been completed for all categories 🔄 UserProfile components update in progress
+✅ Playwright testing infrastructure has been successfully set up ✅ Baseline tests have been created for key components ✅ Component identification has been completed for all categories ✅ UserProfile components updated and validated
+✅ JobSearch components updated and validated
+✅ SkillBank components updated and validated
+🔄 Resume Builder components update in progress
+🔄 Timeline components update in progress
-🔄 JobSearch components update in progress
+🔄 Shared/UI components update in progress
-⏸️ Other components pending

 ## High-Level Approach